EliLillyCo/pytest-wdl/README.md

     * name: Filename to use when localizing the file; also used when none of [url,path,contents] are defined to find the data file within the tests directory, using the same directory structure defined by the [pytest-datadir-ng](https://pypi.org/project/pytest-datadir-ng/) fixture.
     * type: The file type.
 This is optional and only needs to be provided for certain types of files that are handled specially for the sake of comparison.
     * allowed\_diff\_lines: Optional and only used for outputs comparison.
 If '0' or not specified, it is assumed that the expected and actual outputs are identical.
+    * http_headers: Optional dict mapping header names to environment variable names.
+These are the headers used in file download requests, and the environment variables can be used to specify the defaults.
 * cromwell_harness: Provides a CromwellHarness object that runs a WDL workflow using Cromwell with given inputs, parses out the results, and compares them against expected values.
 The `run_workflow` method has the following parameters:
     * wdl_script: The WDL script to execute.
 The path should be relative to the project root.
     * workflow_name: The name of the workflow in the WDL script.